2023 EDIT: While this post was mostly about how to migrate from Crashplan to a proper backup, it's still very relevant on how to do 3-2-1 backups.

 I have 5TB of data stored at Backblaze, if I put that on their B2 service it would cost >$300/year instead of $60.
 I’ll pass.

-As such, the cost effective sweet-spot is everything bellow 1TB.
+As such, the cost-effective sweet-spot is everything below 1TB.

 You should probably check Timeshift.
-But one of my favorite things about Linux is being able to do something like this one-liner:
+But one of my favourite things about Linux is being able to do something like this one-liner:

 dd bs=1M if=/dev/sda | \ pv -c | \ gzip | \ ssh -i ~/.ssh/remote.key [email protected] \ "split -b 2048m -d \ - /cygdrive/d/backup-`hostname -s`.img.gz"

 dd bs=1M if=/dev/sda copies and converts (called dd because cc was already in use by the C compiler) the whole device on sda with a block size of 1M

 pv -cmonitors the progress of data through a pipe.
 We're also resorting to cursor positioning escape sequences

 gzip compresses the transfer, but if it finds a large area of the disk empty (just zeros or ones) the speedup is just surreal.